quadram-institute-bioscience/biomcmc-lib/README.md

   clustering methods are implemented using it: GOPTICS, hierarchical clustering (UPGMA, WPGMA, median, etc.), and affinity propagation.
 (OBS: some are still part of Amburana and not here...)

+- **GFF3 format library.** Basic functions to read a [GFF3 file](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).
+  Does not implement all functionality (only `sequence-region` and `FASTA` pragmas, with focus on coding regions).

 ## Assumptions and limitations
 This library works mainly with phylogenetic trees, but also contain a few functions to work with sequences.
 The trees can be in nexus or newick formats, and the sequences can be in nexus or fasta formats.